WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 ## Gameplay Misc
 Being able to skip right to Prime Meridian by entering 2 portals at the same time.

-Newt Altars will no longer purchasable after Teleporter.\
+Newt Altars will no longer purchasable after Teleporter.
+(Like pre SotS)\
 Newt Altars will not be purchasable if Teleporter starts with Blue Orb.

 Fixes Vengence + Swarms spawning one of them without any items.